-For several years (before Covid), the church held an annual Black History Month event.
-Various churches from Edmonton, businesspeople, and dignitaries from all around Edmonton attended, giving tribute in word and song to the accomplishments and impact of the Black community here in our City.
+For several years before Covid, the church held an annual Black History Month event.
+Various churches from Edmonton, businesspeople, and dignitaries from all around Edmonton attended, giving tribute in word and song to the accomplishments and impact of the Black community here in and around Edmonton.

 Each year in the spring, the church holds a Bicycle Safety Check event where community members bring their bikes in for free servicing.
-Currently, the church has an on-site city-licensed daycare – Joyfull Care and Early Learning which is particularly accessible for community residents as well as anyone passing by our central location.
+Currently, the church has an on-site city-licensed daycare – Joyfull Care and Early Learning.
+The Christian ladies from Ethiopia who run the daycare appreciate the central location with its great parking and which is particularly accessible for anyone passing by on the whitemud.